macs3-project/MACS/README.md

     cross-correlation.

     7) Call variants in peak regions directly from BAM files.
 The function was originally developed under code name SAPPER.
 Now SAPPER has been merged into MACS.
+Also, `simde` has been added as a submodule in order to support fermi-lite library under non-x64 architectures.

 ## Install